TA-PP/TA-PP/README.md

  <br/>
 ### 🐂 Introduction

- Hello, I'm double majoring Civil Engineering and Software.<br/>
+ Hello, I'm double majoring in Civil and Software Engineering.<br/>
- Now i'm interested at application and game development.<br/> So i'm studying C# and Unity.
+ Now i'm interested in application and game development.<br/> So i'm studying C# and Unity.

 ### ⛷️ Skills